Lightning-Universe/Training-Studio_app/README.md

 The Optuna example optimize the value (e.g learning-rate) of a ``SGDClassifier`` from ``sklearn`` trained over the [Iris Dataset](https://archive.ics.uci.edu/ml/datasets/iris).

+The example above has been re-organized below in order to run as Lightning App.

 ```py
 import optuna
 from lightning_hpo import BaseObjective, Optimizer